rcl-ssl/docs/portal/azure-keyvault.md

 ![image](../images/portal/certificate-keyvault-access-policy-add.png)

-- Select all the permissions for the ‘Certificate permissions’ (approximately 16).
+- Select all the permissions for the ‘Certificate permissions’ (select all 16).
 Ensure you include the **purge** permission.

-- Select a service principal : search for the Azure Active Directory organizational account that you use to login to RCL
+- Select a service principal : search for the Azure Active Directory organizational account that you use to login to the RCL

 - Click the ‘Select’ button